ivanvgreiff/PersonalProjects/Coding Challenge/README.txt

 --> ChallengeB_q3_againstMajority.py

-^-- Both of these files work correctly, and are meant to replace the OLD files which does NOT work as well namely challengeB_q2_directblockchain.py, challengeA_q2_1_directblockchain.py, challengeA_q2_1_subgraph.py
+^-- These files work correctly, and are meant to replace the OLD files which do NOT work AS well namely challengeB_q2_directblockchain.py, challengeA_q2_1_directblockchain.py, challengeA_q2_1_subgraph.py
 (I would have deleted these but in the PDF of my answers I sent, it mentions these files and not the new ones...)